-This year, I discovered HIIT (high intensity interval training).
-I realised that if you really want to take care of yourself, yoga was not enough.
-I actually got the best results ever by practising less yoga and integrating more cardio and HIIT.
+This year, I discovered HIIT (high-intensity interval training).
+I realized that if you really want to take care of yourself, yoga was not enough.
+I actually got the best results ever by practicing less yoga and integrating more cardio and HIIT.

-If you are looking to be fit and strong, to increase your muscle mass and tone your body, aim to diversify your exercise routine.
+If you are looking to be fit and strong, to increase your muscle mass and tone your body, then you should aim to diversify your exercise routine.
 A mix of cardio, flexibility and strength building will give you the best results.
 Quickly!

-I am currently the fittest, leanest and most energised I’ve ever been, yet I am eating more than ever before (of the good things, not Burger Kings, obviously).
+I am currently the fittest, leanest and most energized I’ve ever been, yet I am eating more than ever before – of the good things, not Burger Kings, obviously.

 Your Turn Now!
 What’s the biggest lesson you’ve learned in 2014?
 Share it in the comments below because you know what?
 By sharing it, you’ll learn even more from it!
 Then share one thing you’d like to achieve in 2015.
 This will hold you accountable and by doing so, you’ll be halfway there!

 A powerful program to heal your relationship with food and stop binge eating once and for all.